COVID has killed about as many Americans as the 1918-19 flu | WTOP

 “We will all get infected,” Antia predicted.
 “What’s important is whether the infections are severe.”

 Something similar happened with the H1N1 flu virus, the culprit in the 1918-19 pandemic.
 It encountered too many people who were immune, and it also eventually weakened through mutation.
-H1N1 still circulates today, but human immunity acquired from infection and vaccination has triumphed.
+H1N1 still circulates today, but immunity acquired through infection and vaccination has triumphed.

 Getting an annual flu shot now protects against H1N1 and several other strains of flu.
 To be sure, flu kills between 12,000 and 61,000 Americans each year, but on average, it is a seasonal problem and a manageable one.